Samantha Cristoforetti: Expedition 67/68

 Cristoforetti was assigned to fly to the International Space Station a second time in the spring of 2022.
 She flew on the fourth mission of NASA's Commercial Crew Program, SpaceX Crew-4 on a SpaceX Crew Dragon spacecraft.
 The mission launched on 27 April 2022, before docking later that day.
 Cristoforetti's second mission to the ISS is called Minerva.
 She was the first person to make a TikTok video on board the International Space Station and some of her onboard videos has been viewed millions of times.
 On 13 May 2022 she became the first astronaut to operate the rHEALTH ONE, space's most powerful biomedical analyzer to date.
 She demonstrated loading of tiny drops of biological samples into the device and collection of over 100 million raw data points over several minutes with laser-based sheath-flow analysis.
 Her successful operation paves the way for big data in space for understanding and treating spaceflight medical conditions including circadian rhythm disturbances, bone loss, ionizing radiation exposure, and kidney stones, among other conditions.

 On 21 July 2022, Cristoforetti completed her first spacewalk, which lasted 7 hours and 5 minutes.
 Along with Oleg Artemyev, the joint ESA-Roscosmos spacewalk was the third spacewalk to set up the European Robotic Arm.
 Cristoforetti was the first non-Russian to use the Orlan spacesuit since Michael Barratt in June 2009, and the first European astronaut to do so since Jean-Pierre Haigneré on 16 April 1999.

-She took command of ISS Expedition 68 on 28 September 2022 and returned to Earth aboard Crew Dragon Endurance on 14 October 2022, which completed the SpaceX Crew-4 mission.
+She took command of ISS Expedition 68 on 28 September 2022 and returned to Earth aboard Crew Dragon Freedom on 14 October 2022, which completed the SpaceX Crew-4 mission.